The Sunday Times: Irish edition

 The Republic of Ireland edition of The Sunday Times was launched on a small scale in 1993 with just two staff: Alan Ruddock and John Burns (who started as financial correspondent for the newspaper and is at present acting associate editor).
 It used the slogan "The English just don't get it".
-It is now the third biggest-selling newspaper in Ireland measured in terms of full-price cover sales (Source: ABC January–June 2012).
-Circulation had grown steadily to over 127,000 in the two decades before 2012, but has declined since and currently stands at 60,352 (January to June 2018).
+As of 2012 it is the third biggest-selling newspaper in Ireland measured in terms of full-price cover sales.
+Circulation had grown steadily to over 127,000 in the two decades before 2012, but has declined since and in 2018 stood at 60,352 (January to June 2018).

 The paper is heavily editionalised, with extensive Irish coverage of politics, general news, business, personal finance, sport, culture and lifestyle.
 The office employs 25 people.
 The paper also has a number of well-known freelance columnists including Brenda Power, Liam Fay, Matt Cooper, Damien Kiberd, Jill Kerby and Stephen Price.
 However, it ended collaboration with Kevin Myers after he had published a controversial column.
 The Irish edition has had four editors since it was set up: Alan Ruddock from 1993 until 1996, Rory Godson from 1996 until 2000, Fiona McHugh from 2000 to 2005, and from 2005 until 2020 Frank Fitzgibbon.
-John Burns has been acting editor of the Irish edition from 2020.

 Scottish edition

 For more than 20 years the paper has published a separate Scottish edition, which has been edited since January 2012 by Jason Allardyce.
 While most of the articles that run in the English edition appear in the Scottish edition, its staff also produces about a dozen Scottish news stories, including a front-page article, most weeks.
-The edition also contains a weekly "Scottish Focus" feature and Scottish commentary, and covers Scottish sport in addition to providing Scottish television schedules.
-The Scottish issue is the biggest-selling 'quality newspaper' in the market, outselling both Scotland on Sunday and the Sunday Herald.